 Listening is an important skill in a relationship.
 Unfortunately, only a few of us are taught how to be a good listener.
 Even though we know that listening is important, sometimes we just too busy thinking of what we want to say next instead of trying to listen to what other people saying.

-The fact is everyone wants to feel heard when they talk, same goes to your partner.
-Letting your partner know that you’re listening to their problems, feeling, concern and fear can make her/him build trust on you.
+The fact is everyone wants to feel heard when they talk, the same goes for your partner.
+Letting your partner know that you’re listening to their problems, feeling, concern, and fear can make her/him build trust in you.

-A couple who are good listening to one another will have a strong happily relationship.
+A couple who are good listening to one another will have a strong happy relationship.

 5- Keep the dating vibe alive.

 Even after you are married, going out for a date can help to keep your relationship fresh.
 Be realistic, don’t aim to impress your partner.
-Understanding your partner feeling is far more important than trying to impress them.
+Understanding your partner’s feelings is far more important than trying to impress them.

 If you are on a tight budget, go for the simple one.
 As an example, go for a walk or watch movies, spend the time to talk to each other, listen to your partner problem, go out of the city or anything.
 Take this opportunity to know your partner better and make him/her feel better.